mozoarella/dylanmaassen.nl/readme.md

 ## Dylanmaassen.nl
-This repository contains the full sourcecode and content for dylanmaassen.nl.
+This repository contains the full source code and content for dylanmaassen.nl.

 The website can be generated with the [static site generator Hugo](https://gohugo.io/).
 You should use the extended version later than v0.83.0 as I make use of both SASS and WebP processing.